cssat/POC-CA-Annual-Report/README.md

 ## Using the Code in this Repository

-Each of the folders contain measures has a readme describing the process of creating tables with the scripts provided.
+Each of the folders that contain measures have a readme describing the process of creating tables with the scripts provided.
 However, prior to creating these tables, the AFCARS and NCANDS data needs to be extracting.
 This can be done by going to the folder [SSIS for AFCARS and NCANDS](https://github.com/pocdata/POC-CA-Annual-Report/tree/master/Dependencies/SSIS%20for%20AFCARS%20and%20NCANDS) which is in the dependencies folder.
 The NCANDS data does need to be processed in anyway for the measures, but the AFCARS data does.
 Once the AFCARS data has been loaded into the database, the script in [preparing AFCARS data for analysis](https://github.com/pocdata/POC-CA-Annual-Report/tree/master/Dependencies/preparing%20AFCARS%20data%20for%20analysis) must be run to create the table that is used by the CFSR measures.